The various people in the lives of the Project Leda clones.

 - Love Redeems: By the first season finale, her love for Cosima turns her to the clones' side.

-- The Mole: She's Cosima's monitor.
+- She's Cosima's monitor.
 She later turns on them and begins feeding them false information, though her top priority is saving Cosima's life rather than telling them what Cosima wants them to know.

 - My God, What Have I Done?: She feels horrified with herself when she learns that Rachel manipulated her in order to kidnap Kira.